Shanfan/scriptographer-legacy-scripts/README.md

 #Scripts for Scriptographer
 http://scriptographer.org

+If you're not familiar with Scriptographer already, here's a introductory tutorial I wrote:

 Tools created to be used on Scriptographer, a plugin for Adobe Illustrator.
 Unfortunately Scriptographer is incompatible with CS6, and [@scriptographer](https://twitter.com/scriptographer) dev team has since stopped the development.

 ##Grid Generator